EliasBobadilla/WhoIsMorePopular-Akka.NET/README.md

 When the SearchCoordinatorActor actor receives the result of all the SearchActors, it calculates the result of the searches and returns it to the controller.

-The flow is something similar like this:
+The flow is something like this:

 ![](https://i.ibb.co/n7hyLwx/Flowchart.jpg
 )